hasr00t/Prompt-Engineering-Local-LLMs/README.md

 Anyone can type a question into a chatbot.
 Getting an AI to reliably produce work you'd actually put your name on (a defensible finding, a tuned detection, a configuration review that identifies the real escalation path) is a different but learnable skill.
 This four-hour, hands-on workshop teaches the two layers of prompting that most people blur into one: building a strong prompt before you hit enter, then running the refine-and-verify loop after the first draft comes back.

 This workshop is the second in a two-part series.
 The first, [Keeping Things Local: Build Private LLMs for Your Team](https://github.com/DeltaCorvi/AT-Workshop-Keeping-Things-Local-2026), covers setting up local LLMs with Ollama, mesh networking, and authentication.
 You'll build on that foundation here.
 Didn't take the first workshop?
-No problem: a ready-to-go VM is provided.
+No problem: a ready-to-go cloud hosted VM is provided.

 ## What You'll Build